ReactiveX/RxSwift/Documentation/Why.md

 The good news is that about 10-15 operators cover most typical use cases.
 And that list already includes some of the familiar ones like `map`, `filter`, `zip`, `observeOn`, ...

-There is a huge list of [all Rx operators](http://reactivex.io/documentation/operators.html) and list of all of the [currently supported RxSwift operators](API.md).
+There is a huge list of [all Rx operators](http://reactivex.io/documentation/operators.html).

 For each operator, there is a [marble diagram](http://reactivex.io/documentation/operators/retry.html) that helps to explain how it works.